guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 ### Voice over Internet Protocol (VOIP) protocols (RTP, SIP)
 - RTP (Real-time Transport Protocol): protocol for transmitting VOIP.
 - SIP (Session Initiation Protocol): protocol to initiate a VOIP call.

+### VPN
+- Site-to-site VPN can be used by companies instead of lease lines - must be set to always-on.

 ### War dialing
 Dialing numbers hoping a computer modem answers.